Short Term Relief May Have Long Term Costs

 Some individuals tolerate this sympathetic push and experience improved cerebral perfusion.
 Others experience tachycardia, chest pressure, orthostatic collapse, or post-exertional malaise amplification.
 The same mechanism that improves alertness in one body destabilizes circulation in another.

-This divergence reflects differences in vascular integrity, baroreceptor sensitivity, and autonomic reserve.
+This divergence is not psychological.
+It reflects differences in vascular integrity, baroreceptor sensitivity, and autonomic reserve.

 Dose, Delivery, and the Illusion of Safety